Huangyuren/unet_SCM/README.md

 * Test: 20 images in data/test/

 ### Data augmentation
-* Notice: I can not open my data for the moment, since that contains patiences' privacy problem.
-I can show my code which works nice for your reference only.

 I use a module called ImageDataGenerator in keras.preprocessing.image to do data augmentation.
 We augmented the train dataset to 2000 images in total for nice segmentation result.